Major traffic congestion is bringing Dublin to a standstill, but motorists remain reluctant to give up their cars.

 The kids are back in school so all the women are back in their cars, you can see the difference.

 Opting to take the bus is not proving a better option, as the buses are also getting caught up in the traffic jams.

 The service is good but I mean the traffic is very bad.

 The number of new cars on the road is increasing every day and some families are using two or even three cars in the morning.

-Rather than giving up the car entirely, many people are chosing to get up earlier in a bid to beat the traffic.
-This could lead to peak traffic starting at 6:30am.
+Rather than giving up the car entirely, many people are choosing to get up earlier in a bid to beat the traffic.
+This could lead to peak traffic starting at 6:30 am.